helrond/quon/redCard.md

 ---
 title: Red Card
-layout: property
+layout: node
-categories: property
+categories: fouls
+description: Player is ejected from the game.
+A teamate must serve a one minute penalty before re-entering the game.
+expected_type: Boolean
 ---

-Player is ejected from the game.
-A teamate must serve a one minute penalty before re-entering the game.

-## Expected Type

-*   hasType boolean